|

 "EOWYN!"

-elves momentarily stopped their work, but they soon remembered
+stopped their workthough they soon remembered their orders,

-their orders and continued the grim job of dispatching the surviving
+and continued the grim job of dispatching the surviving orcs.

 Legolas ran to his wife and helped Haldir lower her to the ground.